 For more information, please contact:

 The European Students’ Union, headquartered in Brussels, is the umbrella organisation of 47 national unions of students from 39 European countries.
-ESU represents and promotes the educational, social, economical and cultural interests of students at the European level.
+ESU represents and promotes students’ educational, social, economic, and cultural interests at the European level.
 Through its member unions, ESU represents over 11 million students in Europe.
-To find out more about ESU, follow us on Twitter @ESUtwt, check out or Facebook page or visit www.esu-online.org.
-ESU celebrates its 30th anniversary in 2012.
+To find out more about ESU, follow us on Twitter @ESUtwt, check out our Facebook page or visit www.esu-online.org.
+ESU celebrated its 30th anniversary in 2012.